Which of the following processes is an example of a chemical chan... | Study Prep in Pearson+

 1

-Analyze each option to determine if it involves a change in chemical composition:
+Analyze each option to determine if the substance's chemical identity changes: Breaking glass changes the shape but not the chemical composition, so it is a physical change.

-Breaking glass is a physical change because the glass is only changing shape or size, not its chemical identity.
+Melting ice involves changing from solid to liquid water, which is a phase change and does not alter the chemical composition, so it is a physical change.

-Melting ice and boiling water are physical changes because they involve changes in the state of matter (solid to liquid, liquid to gas) without altering the chemical structure of H\_2O.
+Burning a match involves a chemical reaction where new substances (such as gases and ash) are formed, indicating a chemical change.

-Burning a match is a chemical change because it involves combustion, producing new substances such as ash, gases, and heat, indicating a change in chemical composition.
+Boiling water is a phase change from liquid to gas and does not change the chemical identity of water, so it is a physical change.

 Watch next